-DMSPC/Office of Human Resources will begin a multi-rater feedback programme for a small group of senior leaders in the fourth quarter of 2020.
+DMSPC/Office of Human Resources will begin its next multi-rater feedback programme for a group of senior leaders in the fourth quarter of 2021.
 Participants will receive feedback from peers, direct and indirect reports and other stakeholders and learn of the results through a confidential report and debriefing session with an executive coach.

 Process and timeline